datagraft/interlinking-company-data-service/README.md

 ## Documentation

-More detailed documentaion can be found in the wiki pages.
+More detailed documentation can be found in the wiki pages.